Hatkar

+Hatkar [pronounced as हटकर in Marathi] is a Hindu Kshatriya caste found in the Deccan region of India.
+Their home language is Marathi.Hatkars, from the Marathwada region, Hatkar Kshatriya and trace their ancestry to warrior lineages.

+Hatkar (हातकर) is also a surname used by Saraswat Brahmins in Maharashtra, which is entirely different from the Hatkar (हटकर) caste.

+Most Hatkars from the Marathwada region are regarded as Kshatriya and historically served as soldiers and warriors under various Deccan and Maratha rulers, reflecting their martial heritage.
+Some members of the Hatkar community practised pastoral occupations and agriculture.
+Hatkar caste members primarily reside in the Marathwada and Vidarbha regions of Maharashtra.

 History

-Etymology

-Shamba Joshi traced the origin of the name to the word "Hatakara", meaning cattle herder and a synonym of Dhangar.
-He traced the ancestry of Hatkars (Hattikaras) to the "Patti-Jana" people who were settled to the south of Narmada river in the Middle Ages.
-He also traced the etymology of the word "Maratha" to "Mara-hatta", and theorized that the region was originally known as "Hatta-desa".

 Medieval Era

-The Ain-i-Akbari describes Hatkars as being "a proud, refractory and domineering race of Rajputs, living in the Basim Sircar and, with numerous armed forces, occupying the forts and controlling the surrounding districts".
+The Ain-i-Akbari describes Hatkars as being "a proud, refractory and domineering race of Marathas, living in the Basim Sircar and, with numerous armed forces, occupying the forts and controlling the surrounding districts".
 Furthermore, It mentions a Hatkar force of 1,000 cavalry and 5,000 infantry.

 Hatkars were in the army of Shivaji in large numbers and were known for their bravery in the Maratha Empire.
 "Naik" and "Rao" were the titles given to them.

 Syed Siraj-ul-Hassan describes them as "strong built and vigorous frame, generally of dark complexion, with a bold and haughty demeanour and are the stuff of which good soldiers are made".
-Moreover, They show a marked difference from Maratha Kunbis.
+Moreover, They show a marked difference from Kunbis.